How to Avoid and Fix Memory Leaks in Windows 10

 Update your Drivers

 In Device Manager, you will see a list of devices connected to your computer.
-Try to update your display adapter, network adapter and sound, video and game controllers first.
-Expand the device section and right-click the device, select the "Update driver" option.
+Try to update your display adapter, network adapter, and sound, video and game controllers first.
+Expand the device section, right-click the device, select the "Update driver" option.